Brewers vs. Athletics Player Props Betting Odds

-Player prop bet options for Christian Yelich, Brent Rooker and others are available when the Milwaukee Brewers host the Oakland Athletics at American Family Field on Friday at 8:10 PM ET.
+Player prop betting options for Christian Yelich, Esteury Ruiz and others are available in the Milwaukee Brewers-Oakland Athletics matchup at American Family Field on Saturday, starting at 4:10 PM ET.

 Brewers vs. Athletics Game Info